Least developed countries: Usage and abbreviations

 Least developed countries can be distinguished from developing countries, "less developed countries", "lesser developed countries", or other similar terms.

 The term "less economically developed country" (LEDC) is also used today.
 However, in order to avoid confusion between "least developed country" and "less economically developed country" (which may both be abbreviated as LDC), and to avoid confusion with landlocked developing country (which can be abbreviated as LLDC), "developing country" is generally used in preference to "less-developed country".

 During a United Nations review in 2018, the UN defined LDCs as countries meeting three criteria, one of which was a three-year average estimate of gross national income (GNI) per capita of less than US$1,025.
-Countries with populations over 75 million are excluded.

 UN conferences

-There were five United Nations conferences on LDCs, held every ten years.
+There have been five United Nations conferences on LDCs, held every ten years.
 The first two were in Paris, in 1981 and 1991; the third was in Brussels in 2001.

 The Fourth UN Conference on Least Developed Countries (LDC-IV) was held in Istanbul, Turkey, on 9–13 May 2011.
 It was attended by Ban Ki-moon, the head of the UN, and close to 50 prime ministers and heads of state.
 The conference endorsed the goal of raising half the existing Least developed countries out of the LDC category in 2022.
 As with the Seoul Development Consensus drawn up in 2010, there was a strong emphasis on boosting productive capability and physical infrastructure, with several NGOs not pleased with the emphasis placed on the private sector.

+The Fifth UN Conference on Least Developed Countries (LDC-V) was split in two parts almost a year apart, between UN Headquarters in New York on 17 March 2022 and Doha on 5–9 March 2023.